Judge releases man in 1990 slayings of 2 Michigan hunters

 The file revealed that a woman and her son, taken to Ohio by investigators, had identified Dillon as the man in a car in a ditch near the Michigan murder scene.
 The woman also described a car that resembled one owned by Dillon’s wife.

-A man who had shared a jail cell with Dillon in 1993 told the FBI at that time that Dillon had referred to killing two people in woods, according to the file.
+A man who had shared a jail cell with Dillon in 1993 told the FBI that Dillon had referred to killing two people in woods, according to the file.

 Moran said much credit belongs to Jacinda Davis and Susan Simpson.
 Davis, at the TV network Investigation Discovery, and Simpson, through the podcast “Undisclosed,” had raised doubts about Titus’ guilt and Dillon’s possible role.